Geography and distribution

 Seed from natural populations of some subspecies are available from India and some Sahelian countries.
 A broader range of germplasm and Rhizobium inoculum, is available from the Oxford Forestry Institute (Oxford OX1 3RB UK) for field trials.

 Acacia nilotica is a slow-growing species but is moderately long-lived.
-It is easily established from seed, but it needs scarification (the hard seed coat must be subjected to mechanical abrasion or hot water treatment), especially if the seeds are not fresh.
+It is easily established from seed, but needs scarification (the hard seed coat must be subjected to mechanical abrasion or hot water treatment), especially if seeds are not fresh.
 Seeds generally germinate quickly (7-15 days).
-The seedlings need full exposure to sunlight and a free-draining soil.
+Seedlings need full exposure to sunlight and a free-draining soil.

 In irrigated plantations in the Sind and Punjab, 10-15 seeds are spot sown at 2 x 3 m spacing on the tops of trenches.
 They are thinned to three to four seedlings after three to four months.
 Further thinning occurs at five year intervals.
 Rotations are 20-25 years.
 In the Thal desert, Pakistan (where there is 250 mm annual rainfall), promising growth resulted from irrigation at ten day intervals.
 Growth rates varied considerably depending on the sites, with maximum mean annual increment of 13 m3 /ha at 20 years old and 10.5 m3 /ha at 30 years recorded.